gildor2/UEViewer/readme.txt

 13.02.2012
 - added option "-obj=<object>" to specify any number of objects to load
-- added option "-anim=<object>" to specify AnimSet which will be automatically attached to SkeletalMesh
+- added option "-anim=<object>" to specify AnimSet which will be automatically attached to SkeletalMesh objects

 07.02.2012
 - eliminated -pskx option requirement - extra UV sets are stored in standard ActorX 2010 format

 31.01.2012
-- displaying real (cooked) texture size in material viewer
+- displaying real (cooked) texture size in the material viewer

 30.01.2012
-- umodel will try to find cooked resources in startup packages with non-standard name (not "startup_int.xxx" etc) which are specified using "-pkg=..." option
+- umodel will try to find cooked resources in startup packages with non-standard name (not just "startup_int.xxx" etc) which are specified using "-pkg=..." option

 25.01.2012
 - implemented Brothers in Arms: Hell's Highway animation support